 The assessment phase will include regional on-site listening sessions, intended to generate broad-based stakeholder input and dialogue.
 The schedule for the regional listening sessions is available here with newly scheduled options and rescheduled dates for the Southeast Region.
 In addition, OMHSAS is posting an online survey to obtain input from stakeholders who are unable to attend a session.
-The survey can be accessed at through May 1, 2019 at this link.
+The survey can be accessed through May 1, 2019 at this link.

 Any questions or comments related to the Call for Change Project can be directed here.